 Social Security and Medicare taxes are allocated on taxable Social Security and Medicare wages.
 The tax rate is 7.65%.
 Wages greater than $200,000 pay an additional .009 in Medicare Taxes.
 The College also pays 7.65% of the taxable Social Security and Medicare wages to the federal government.
 The College does not match the additional Medicare tax of .009.

 Students are exempt from FICA and Medicare during the academic year as long as they are enrolled at least part time and regularly attending classes.
 Summer employees must pay these taxes during the months of June and July.
 International full-time students on certain visa types are exempt from FICA tax.

-See the Director of Student Accounts for this form.
+See the Director of Accounts Receivable for this form.